Marine officer receives reprimand for Afghanistan criticism

 CAMP LEJEUNE, N.C.
 (AP) — A military judge issued a reprimand for a Marine lieutenant colonel and ordered him to forfeit $5,000 in pay Friday for his criticism of the U.S. withdrawal from Afghanistan, his attorney said.

 The decision from Col. Glen Hines followed the guilty plea Lt.
-Col. Stephen Scheller entered Thursday during a special court-martial at Camp Lejeune.
+Col. Stuart Scheller entered Thursday during a special court-martial at Camp Lejeune.
 Scheller faced six charges, including contempt toward officials and conduct unbecoming an officer and a gentleman.

 Scheller now awaits a decision on whether he will be honorably discharged from the Marines or be given a general discharge under honorable conditions, according to his attorney, Tim Parlatore.
 Marine regulations define a general discharge under honorable conditions as one that acknowledges acceptable service with an instance of misconduct.

-Note: This story has corrected the first name of Lt.
-Col. Stuart Scheller.